Forces for Change

 The Runway is Reality

-In a trend now playing out across the industry, these two young labels—Gypsy Sport, and Martine Rose—are disrupting the fashion show model by enlisting members of their own communities and reflecting today’s world right back at us.
+In a trend now playing out across the industry, these four young labels—Ambush, Gypsy Sport, Martine Rose and Y/Project—are disrupting the fashion show model by enlisting members of their own communities and reflecting today’s world right back at us.

 CULTURE, CONTROVERSY, AND THE MAKING OF A MEGA HIT